PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 While HCUPnet can be a great tool for conducting quick and free queries, it also has some major limitations:
 * Timeliness.
 SEDD data is often on a 4-year delay or more.
 As of May 2020, the most recent year for which national data was available was 2016.
 2016 state-level data was still not yet available.
 * Subgroup categories.
 HCUPnet has pre-set population subgroups that do not match with the ASTDD-recommended subgroups, especially for age.
 * Completeness.
-Fewer than 20 states have queryable HCUPnet data.
+Fewer than 20 states have query-able HCUPnet data.

 #### Citations